Stratis-Dermanoutsos/todos-api/README.md

 | PUT | /todos/:id/items/:iid | Update a todo item  |
 | DELETE | /todos/:id/items/:iid | Delete a todo item |

-We developed the 'main' branch locally (using an Ubuntu terminal) with SQlite3 as our database.

-Meanwhile, the 'heroku' branch has some needed changes (most notably using PostgreSQL instead of SQlite3) in order to be able to be deployed on heroku.

 This was made as a university project, and meant for learning about RESTful API development.

 ## Team